Franklin Cummings Tech

 The new facility, to be completed by end of 2025, allows FCTech to increase its enrollment capacity by 43% and serve 1,340 students each year.
 FCTech is also committed to preparing students for future employment, with at least 500 graduates annually projected to begin quality, full-time positions within six months of graduation.

-The project creates 61 FTE construction jobs, over half of which will be filled by people of color, with a living wage requirement, and it will retain 108 jobs (84 FTEs) and create 34 new jobs (24 FTEs), all accessible to low-income persons and paying a living wage with full benefits.
+The project creates 61 FTE construction jobs, with a living wage requirement, and it will retain 108 jobs (84 FTEs) and create 34 new jobs (24 FTEs), all accessible to low-income persons and paying a living wage with full benefits.

 MAP